SamoProgrammer/FastPress/README.md

-## PROJECT STATUS : Completed until end of phase 4.
+## PROJECT STATUS : Fully Completed.
-but there is problem of connecting server with ssh in github action. timeout error

 # how to use project :